ColinDabritzViewpoint/XamarinTest/README.md

   * No modifications made to SingleView project files
   * Added as a dependency of 'SingleView' project
   * Again, No modifications made to SingleView project files
+* Reconfirmed builds on all platforms
+* Removed library project files only (no solution or main project changes)

 TODOs:
-* deleted files for portable library project (did NOT edit solution dependency)
-* Opening on windows confirms dependency is missing
 * Confirmed build still works on Visual Studio Windows
 * Confirmed Build works from xbuild command line:
     EXAMPLE HERE